gravitational/docs/docs-contributors/ui-reference.md

 #### Var component properties

-The `description` field is used in the `VarList` component, which we explain in the next section.
-You only need to specify the `description` once.

 By default, the `Var` component displays its `name` until the user assigns a value to it.
 To configure the component to display an initial value beside its name, set the `initial` field: